koseidiamond/KoseiHelper/README.md

 The red blocks in chapter 5 that can be broken by seekers, but allowing custom visuals (debris, texture and tint), sounds, and health (requiring x number of hits to be destroyed).
 ### Shatter Block
 Ported from Strawberry Jam (Fractured Iridescence).
 These blocks can be destroyed if the player has enough speed.
+### Custom Golden Block
+A customizable block that appears if the player enters the room while carrying a golden berry (or any berry, or a key).

 ## Refills